ficoos/termscript/README.md

 # Termscript
 This program allows you to script terminal interactions and play them

 This is a work in progress.
-Patchet welcome
+Patches welcome.

 ![Example](https://github.com/ficoos/termscript/raw/master/aux/recursive.gif)